pankleks/picomqtt/README.md

 # PicoMqtt

-Kaluma library for MQTT on Raspberry Pico.
+Kaluma library for MQTT on Raspberry Pico W / Pico 2 W.

 This library is based on `https://www.espruino.com/modules/MQTT.js`, but stripped down to basic functionallity only.

-## Limitations

-- QoS = 0 only
-- Max. payload size 127 bytes

 ## How to use